opengeos/open-science/courses/intro-gis-programming.md

 # Introduction to GIS Programming

-Welcome to the official course website for "_Introduction to GIS Programming_," offered at the University of Tennessee, Knoxville.
+Welcome to the official course website for _**Introduction to GIS Programming**_, offered at the University of Tennessee, Knoxville.

 ## Course Overview